Brands & Branding: Music to a brand manager’s ear?

 This is an encouraging development for those of us who argue that an undermining of creativity is the biggest threat that brand managers face in today’s world.
 There is no need to rehash the argument that high levels of creativity foster higher levels of effectiveness because that debate is now effectively over.
 The spotlight thus moves on to the nurturing of creativity in an environment where data analysis seems to offer ‘proof’ in place of intuition and rationality trumps imagination.
 We need saviours to navigate us away from this obsession with information-based solutions that substitute logic for creativity.
 We suffer from a newly diagnosed disease, infobesity, and the cure can only come from a new profession altogether — mathemagicians.

 Are these new hybrid agencies, combining data analysis and creativity, the best home for a brand’s future growth?
 Will their management understand the responsibility that they have to tackle infobesity and to grow more mathemagicians, all the while protecting the creativity that they have so expensively acquired?
 Have they finally squared the circle that was so elegantly defined when one advertising agency head bemoaned the fact that “we are structured like an orchestra, but are being asked to play jazz”?
 The early indicators are promising and, if I were a CMO with an appetite for responsible risk, I would certainly be tempted to explore further what might well be one of the most-interesting new brand partnership models for years.

 - More Brands & Branding 2017 content

-- Order your copy of the 2017 edition of Brands & Branding now!
+- Order your 2017 edition of Brands & Branding now!